The introduction of E-Procurement.

 Four fundamental practices:

-- Sustainable procurement: consists of environmentally friendly purchasing that carry reduction, reuse, and recycle.
-Furthermore, it is a solution to achieve a selection of products and services that reduce the negative impact of the lifecycle.
-The sustainable purchase becomes easier through the year with fewer barriers as customers increase their demands for environmentally friendly goods (Vishal Gupta, 2013).
-Ikea is a good example as it has sourced close to 50 percent of its wood from sustainable foresters and hundred percent of its cotton from farms that meet better cotton standards (Ikea, n.d.).
+Sustainable purchases become easier throughout the year with fewer barriers as customers increase their demands for environmentally friendly goods (Vishal Gupta, 2013).
+Ikea is a good example as it has sourced close to 50 percent of its wood from sustainable foresters and a hundred percent of its cotton from farms that meet better cotton standards (Ikea, n.d.).

-- Reverse logistics: According to (Vishal Gupta, 2013) the concept of Reverse Logistics (RL) not only means the returns from the customers but also the management of E-waste.
-RL is a process where a manufacturer accepts previously shipped products from the customers point for potential recycling and/or re-manufacturing”.
-Kobo360 from Nigeria is a leader in the practice stated.
-They Pick up returns and bring them back to a warehouse or other location to be restocked, inspect and repackage returned products or parts (Kobo360, n.d.).
+According to (Vishal Gupta, 2013) the concept of Reverse Logistics (RL) means the returns from not only the customers but also the management of E-waste.
+RL is a process where a manufacturer accepts previously shipped products from the customer’s point of view for potential recycling and/or re-manufacturing.

 12 Million Bottles Used in Patagonia Recycled Clothes.
 (1995, April 12).
 Los Angeles Times.
 Ali Esfahbodi, Y. Z. (2016).
 International journal of production economics (Vol. 181 part B).
 (S.Minner, Ed.)
 Birmingham , UK: Elsevier.